• Skip to main content

 Requesting sensitive information from a sample is one of the main causes of non-response bias.
 Many respondents may not feel comfortable answering questions about family, income, sexual preferences, drug use and other such personal details leading to bias in responses.

 Observer bias is caused by researchers when they themselves influence the expectations of the research – either consciously but largely subconsciously.
-It occurs due to cherry-picking by only looking into a specific group of statistics or influencing participants during interviews.
-A good survey design can mitigate this bias and can be totally controlled by the researcher.
+It occurs due to cherry-picking by only looking into a specific statistics group or influencing participants during interviews.
+A good survey design can mitigate this bias and can be controlled by the researcher.

 While totally avoiding sampling bias is too much to ask, controlling it to an extent is possible.
 Here are some tips to avoid sampling bias.